CST BLOG: Lab Expectations

 20-ODA-53110 Mitochondria_resized

-What Is glycolysis and role does it play in metabolism?
+What role does glycolysis play in metabolism?

 Glycolysis is the metabolic pathway that converts glucose into pyruvate.